Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Tuning phase transition with different modes of pre-deformation.

 and the phase boundary is

-The phase diagrams for a system that is under biaxial deformation or pure shear are shown in Fig.~\ref{fig:PhaseDiagram}.
-The phase boundary in $a-p_0$ plane follows Eq.~(\ref{eq:PhaseBoundary_biaxial}) for biaxial deformation and Eq.~(\ref{eq:PhaseBoundary_pureShear}) for pure shear.
+The phase diagrams for a hexagonal tiling that is under biaxial or pure shear pre-deformation are shown in Fig.~\ref{fig:PhaseDiagram}.
+The phase boundary in the $a-p_0$ plane follows Eq.~(\ref{eq:PhaseBoundary_biaxial}) for biaxial pre-deformation and Eq.~(\ref{eq:PhaseBoundary_pureShear}) for pure shear pre-deformation.
 The system can be rigidified by stretching or shearing.